 Vedanthangal, a small hamlet located in the Kanchipuram district of Tamil Nadu is best known for the bird sanctuary it houses.
 Vedanthankal Bird Sanctuary (officially named as Vedanthankal Lake Bird Sanctuary) has the distinction of being one of the oldest bird sanctuaries of the country.

 History has it that about three centuries ago, the region was used as hunting spot by the local kings and landlords.
-The name of place testifies to the truth of this historical fact: the Tamil word Vedanthangal, when translated, means “the hamlet of the hunter”.
+The name of place testifies to the truth of this historical fact: the Tamil word Vedanthangal, when translated, means ‘the hamlet of the hunter’.

 The region of Vedanthangal is strategically speckled with small lakes, which attract various kinds of migratory birds.
 Vedanthangal was transformed into a bird sanctuary during the reign of the British who realized the ornithological significance of the area.

-About 9 km away from Vedanthankal Bird Sanctuary is Karikili Bird sanctuary, and travelers can club their trips to cover both these sanctuaries in a single day.
+About 9 km away from Vedanthankal Bird Sanctuary is Karikili Bird sanctuary, and travellers can club their trips to cover both these sanctuaries in a single day.

 Vedanthangal The best time to visit Vedanthangal is after the monsoon (November) and before the summer heat begins (March).

-How to reach Vedanthangal
+How To Reach Vedanthangal